community-collections/community-collections/README.md

 # Community Collections (CC)
 A Research Computing Framework for Software Sharing

+CC allows users to keep up with the latest software on HPC systems and is also a reflection of the community's software interest in sharing common containerized software.
+Powered by Singularity and Lmod on Linux systems.

 ## Motivation and Citation

 A recent PDF should be available [here](https://ssl.linklings.net/conferences/pearc/pearc19_program/views/includes/files/pap120s3-file1.pdf).